InnocentZero/blog/content/projects/project-3/index.md

 +++
-title = "Darker Dots"
-date = 2023-04-11
+title = "SwayDark, tiling dotfiles for power users" date = 2023-09-01

 [taxonomies]
 categories = ["software"]
 tags = ["software", "ricing"]
 +++

-My most important dotfiles, containing all my workflows!
+Getting coding superpowers with this dark theme!

 <!-- more -->

-If you want to skip the long explanation of my design philosophies, jump off[^1].

-First and foremost, my setup.
-I use Fedora with GNOME as my default work laptop.
+If you just want the dotfiles, skip here[^1].
+If some files are missing, go here[^3].

 # Plymouth Themes